 If the parent and the kid are joint account holders, the parent can access the money in their children’s account.
-The kid also needs their parent’s approval before withdrawing money in the account.
+The kid also needs their parent’s approval before withdrawing money from the account.
 As this means both the parent and the kid are the owners of the account, they’re both the owners of the account.

 If the parents are signatories in the account, they can access their money in the kids’ account.
-Similarly, their kid needs their permission before withdrawal.
-Since they’re only signatories, they don’t own the money in the account, but they still have relative control on how the account is managed and operated.
+Similarly, their kid needs their permission before the withdrawal.
+Since they’re only signatories, they don’t own the money in the account, but they still have relative control over how the account is managed and operated.

 If the account is opened under the kid’s name but with the premise of ownership transfer once they turn legal age, the parent can access the money in the account.
 As long as they’re still a minor, the kid needs prior permission before withdrawing money from the account.
 However, the kid has the choice to remove you as the signatory and solely operate the account once they turn legal age.

 Every bank in New Zealand offers specific inclusions, benefits, and access levels in their bank account offerings for kids.
-Ultimately, it’s up to your agreement as the parent and the child on which bank account to get.
+Ultimately, it’s up to your agreement as a parent and child on which bank account to get.
 However, it’s generally recommended to choose from these ten best bank accounts in NZ for children.

 The Co-operative Bank has a long history of helping Kiwis of all ages with their financial needs.
-Their Co-operative Bank Youth Account has one of the most competitive interest rates of 2% for balance up to $4,000.
-It’s one of the best one currently available in New Zealand.
+Their Co-operative Bank Youth Account has one of the most competitive interest rates of 2% for a balance up to $4,000.
+It’s one of the best currently available in New Zealand.

 Heartland Bank has been serving Kiwis for more than 140 years.
-They’re 100% Kiwi-owned and operated, meaning a true local experience for you.
+They’re 100% Kiwi-owned and operated, meaning a truly local experience for you.
 Heartland Bank Direct Call Savings Account is one of the best ones in NZ as it pays above-market interest on savings.